 The defendant may have to pay for the following losses, typically through his or her insurance provider:

 The value of your particular personal injury case will depend on the circumstances, including the types and extent of your losses.
-If you or a loved one suffered a catastrophic injury, for example—meaning you will have lifelong scarring or disability—your case is generally worth more than a minor injury case.
-An attorney from James L. Finegan, P.C. can help you understand how much your claim is worth.
+If you or a loved one suffered a catastrophic or serious injury, for example—meaning you will have lifelong scarring or disability—your case is generally worth more than a minor injury case.
+Personal injury lawyers from Flesch & Beck Law can help you understand how much your case is worth.

 The right to bring a personal injury lawsuit in Colorado has a time limit, called a statute of limitations.
 Colorado Revised Statute Section 13-80-102 states that most personal injury cases must be filed within two years of the date of the accident.
 If you were injured in an accident involving a motor vehicle, however, the statute of limitations is three years.
 Contact an attorney right away to make sure you meet your deadline.

-If you or a loved one has recently been hurt and you believe you have grounds for an injury claim, contact James L. Finegan for a free consultation.
-He can meet with you at our local law office in Lakewood, Colorado to discuss a potential personal injury lawsuit.
-James is a compassionate, committed attorney who is here to help you and your family in your time of need.
+If you or a loved one has recently been hurt in Jefferson County, CO and believe you have grounds for a personal injury claim, contact the experienced Lakewood personal injury attorney at Flesch & Beck Law for a free consultation.
+He can meet with you at our local law office in Lakewood Colorado to discuss a potential personal injury lawsuit and legal representation.
+Flesch & Beck Law is a compassionate, committed attorney who is here to help you and your family in your time of need.
 Find out how he can help you today.
 Call (303) 980-5511 or contact us online now.